Latest updates

 Groundwater remediation

-Since 2019, Defence has operated two groundwater treatment plants on RAAF Base Tindal to remove PFAS from groundwater and to reduce the amount of PFAS moving off base.
-These plants have treated over 3 billion litres of PFAS contaminated groundwater to date.
+Since 2019, Defence has operated 2 groundwater treatment plants on RAAF Base Tindal to remove PFAS from groundwater and to reduce the amount of PFAS moving off base.
+These plants have treated over 3 billion litres of PFAS-contaminated groundwater to date.

 Managing Katherine’s impacted water supply

 PFAS contaminated groundwater has impacted the groundwater used for drinking water in the Katherine area.
-To address this, Defence works with the NT Power and Water Corporation to treat PFAS impacted water before it enters the town water supply.
+To address this, Defence works with Power and Water Corporation to treat PFAS-impacted water before it enters the town water supply.

 To secure a long-term water supply for Katherine, Defence funded the construction of a permanent groundwater treatment plant in Katherine.
-The permanent plant can treat up to 10 million litres of water per day and replaces a temporary water treatment plant that Defence provided in 2017 to remove PFAS from Katherine’s water supply.
-The plant is funded by Defence, with Power and Water Corporation operating the plant since May 2024.
+The permanent plant can treat up to 10 million litres of water per day.
+It replaced a temporary water treatment plant that Defence provided in 2017 to remove PFAS from Katherine’s water supply.
+Power and Water Corporation has been operating the plant since May 2024.

-In areas where residents rely on bore water that has been impacted by PFAS, Defence is providing residents with an alternative water supply or rain water tanks.
+In areas where residents rely on bore water that has been impacted by PFAS, Defence is providing an alternative water supply or rainwater tanks.

-Further information about drinking water in the Northern Territory, including the Katherine Water Treatment Plant, can be found on the Northern Territory Power and Water website.
+Further information for drinking water quality in Northern Territory can be found on the following pages:

 Ongoing monitoring